DeFiCh/defichain.com/content/_learn/en-US/obtaining-wrapped-tokens.md

 ## Method 1: Using the DEX

 The first method is right within the DeFi app.
-Using the DEX, and depending on the balance and ratio of the pool pairs, you may end up swapping the tokens at a lower price than if you would have done it via the second method – using CakeDeFi.
+Using the DEX, and depending on the balance and ratio of the pool pairs, you may end up swapping the tokens at a lower price than if you would have done it via the second method – using Cake DeFi.

 ### Step 1: Launch the DeFiChain app